Jrmy-rbr/Jrmy-rbr.github.io/_posts/2013-09-12-second-post.md

 {% include image.html url="/assets/images/sigmoid_uncertainty/McDiarmid.png" description="smth" %}

-As you can see, the bound we get from the McDiarmid inequality is much looser than what we got from the previous methods, and that is why I will develop further.
-Also, the assumptions I made to derive this interval is not necessarily realistic which makes even less interesting.
+As you can see, the bound we get from the McDiarmid inequality is much looser than what we got from the previous methods, and that is why I will develop

-# Comparison & conclusions <a name="CCL"></a>

-## Comparison <a name="CCL-comparison"></a>

-In this post, we have seen the percentile interval, the boot-T interval and an interval coming from the McDiarmid inequality.
-Since the last one gives result that are far too loose compare to the other, I will not compare it further t the other methods.

-In the case of the percentile interval I will essentially focus on the situation in which the probability distribution of the noise is unknown.

-To have a fair comparison, let me show you a couple of plots with the percentile interval and the boot-T interval computed on the same data.

-{% include image.html url="/assets/images/sigmoid_uncertainty/Comparison.png" description="smth" %}

-## Conclusion

-### Going further, and possible improvements

-- Other noise distribution
-- Using the median as predictor, and checking its robustness with other type of noise
-- Improving the fit over the past data with bootstrap
-- Combination of the above

-### A quick word on confidence intervals

-# References
-<a id="1">[Hest14]</a> [Hesterberg, Tim C. "What teachers should know about the bootstrap: Resampling in the undergraduate statistics curriculum."
-The American Statistician 69.4 (2015): 371-386.](https://arxiv.org/abs/1411.5279.pdf)